kevdsteele/constructor-word-guess/readme.md

 ### This is an application that demonstrates how to use Javascript Construtors.
 It consist of three files:

-> index.js is the main file that consists of the primary game functions
+> index.js Is the main file that consists of the primary game functions
-> index.js requires the words.js file
+> It requires the words.js file.

+* initGame Initializes the game each time it is played

+* getGuess Uses Inquirer to get the user guess

+* playGame Is the main game logic

+* checkSolved Checks to see if the word has been solved

+* playAgain Uses Inquirer to ask the user if they want to keep playing

-> words.js contains a Constructor that is responible for holding an array of letter objects.
-It also contains three functions.
-It requires the letter.js file
+> words.js contains a Constructor that is responible for holding an array of letter objects and three functions.
+It requires the letter.js file.

 * A functions that calls upon the letter.js Contructor to create the letter object